mevitts/mevitts.github.io/index.md

 ## Professional Experience

 ### CosoLogic (Remote)
-**Software Engineer – Generative AI, UI and Data Integration** *(May 2025 - Present)* At my current position, I am getting hands-on experience on a wide variety of ___.
+**Frontend Developer – Generative AI, UI and Data Integration** *(May 2025 - Present)* At my current position, I am getting hands-on experience on a wide variety of ___.
 I have deployed and integrated an automated data pipeline that churns out real-time analytics into a full-stack data exploration platform, using React and TypeScript on the frontend.
 Also, I have conducted research on different AI-driven solutions for document parsing to prepare data for Retrieval Augmented Generation (RAG) systems.
-This eventually led to my current work in developing a system that leverages Docling and Ollama's Llava Vision Model to extract document text, images, and add in image descriptions to be used in RAG systems.
+This eventually led to my current work in developing a system that leverages Docling and OpenAI's API to extract document text, images, and add in image descriptions to be used in RAG systems.

 ### Hexagon Asset Lifecycle Intelligence (Huntsville, AL)
-**Software Automation Engineering Intern**
+**Software Automation Engineer**
-During this internship, I developed 22 internal automation tools using .NET, which significantly optimized operational efficiency.
+During this position, I developed 22 internal automation tools using .NET, which significantly optimized operational efficiency.
 These solutions successfully reduced setup times from hours or even days to mere minutes.
 My contributions included building custom command scripts and developing user-friendly WinForms GUIs, with direct presentation of technical results to key stakeholders.

 ### TESICNOR (Pamplona, Spain)
 **International Engineering Intern**